RyannKim327/UltimateGuitar-Project/ReadMe.md

 ---
 ### Status
-> The program returns `two status code`, either `200` or `404`.
-Basically the 200 response is success and 404 is not found or error.
+> The program returns `three status code`, either `200`, `404` or `500`.
+Basically the 200 response is success and 404 is not found or error and 500 turns as server error.
 Bugs and errors are still expected to this project, but still trying to improve it and make the error lesser or can handle by the program.

 ---